DOWNTOWN LOS ANGELES (KABC) -- It's an unfinished skyscraper that many say is an eyesore.

-Construction work on the building stopped in 2020 after the project's China-based developer ran out of money.
+Construction work on Oceanwide Plaza stopped in October 2020 after the project's China-based developer ran out of money.

-The unfinished skyscraper, which was set to have upscale condos, a five-star hotel and a shopping mall has reportedly been up for sale for more than a year.
-The price?
-More than $1 billion, according to De León, a price the city can't afford.
+The unfinished skyscraper, which was set to have upscale condos, a five-star hotel and a shopping mall has, reportedly been up for sale for more than a year.

 "At first, I was pretty amazed that they even got up there," said Jason Lugo.
 "Because, you know, it's a pretty tall building.
 To be able to hit that high, it's pretty interesting.
 People have a lot of, uh, I guess you could say bravery, to just sneak up there and get up there and tag it up.

 "But the development looks like it's been just done for a while, so I see why they're taking advantage of it."

 The Los Angeles Police Department said it has met with the property's management and officials from City Councilman Kevin de León's office, to collaborate on better securing the property and adding additional security measures.